- Understanding differences

-The traditional mining planning models have developed shortcuts and approximations to try to deliver acceptable results that consider all the complexities and constraints of the project.
-To handle it, they require powerful machines that can find a solution to simultaneously determine the optimum pit limit and mining sequence that deliver the maximum project value.
+The traditional mining planning models have developed shortcuts and approximations to try to deliver acceptable results that consider all the project's complexities and constraints.
+To handle it, powerful machines are required to find a solution to simultaneously determine the optimum pit limit and mining sequence that deliver the maximum project value.

-As Figure 1 shows, Lerchs-Grossmann (LG) or Pseudoflow algorithm, aims to initially find the final pit limit that maximizes the undiscounted cash flow and then to focus on block sequence within this final pit envelope.
-By constraining the problem and predefining inputs, these shortcuts (approximations) help to save time and computer resources so that they are able to consider complexities such as ore blending requirements, different processing routes, stockpiling policy, and truck fleet considerations, etc.
+As Figure 1 shows, Lerchs-Grossmann (LG) or Pseudoflow algorithm aims to initially find the final pit limit that maximizes the undiscounted cash flow to then focus on block sequence within this final pit envelope.
+By constraining the problem and predefining inputs, these shortcuts (approximations) help to save time and computer resources enabling that such software to consider complexities as ore blending requirements, different processing routes, stockpiling policy, and truck fleet considerations, etc.

 These methods can guide us towards determining the optimal mining sequence and a reasonable Net Present Value (NPV) of the whole ore extraction.
 However, since LG neither considers the value of money over time nor capacity constraints, it is unable to consider the dynamic and inter-temporal aspects of the mining sequence.

 Accepting these limitations, LG and Pseudoflow can generate multiple scenarios, although they are still guided and constrained by the first boundaries obtained, which could easily lead to non-optimal results.
 At this point, calculations start to take into account the discounted cash flow, capacity constraints, and all disregarded assumptions to define the pit limit previously.
 Thus, all the variables (mine capacity, mining sequence, stockpiling, etc.) within the traditional methods are treated as input parameters at the pre-defined boundaries.